You’re not alone; 4,359 federal employees booked their free review.

-The General Schedule (GS) pay scale for 2025 in Florida, as with all U.S. states, is based on the Federal Pay Tables released by the Office of Personnel Management (OPM).
-Salaries for federal employees are determined by GS grade and step, and further adjusted by locality pay depending on where the employee works.
+The General Schedule (GS) pay scale for 2026 in Florida is based on the official Federal Pay Tables released by the U.S. Office of Personnel Management (OPM).
+As with all U.S. states, federal civilian salaries are determined by GS grade and step, and are further adjusted through locality pay depending on the employee’s official duty station.

 What Is the GS Pay Scale?